This island is as much a part of us as we are a part of it. This is where we work and live.

 Building the local economy

-As we uncomfortably enter what Ira Glass calls the “post-truth era” and the great political unknowns ahead, we believe that our collective future depends on strong, prosperous, self-reliant local economies that carefully shepherd resources and promote social justice.
+As we uncomfortably endure what Ira Glass calls the “post-truth era” and the great political unknowns ahead, we believe that our collective future depends on strong, prosperous, self-reliant local economies that carefully shepherd resources and promote social justice.

-As our local commitment has developed, we have begun to understand the potential of local economies to serve as an antidote to the negative consequences of globalization.
+As our local commitment has developed, we have begun to understand the potential of regional economies to serve as an antidote to the negative consequences of globalization.
 As we struggle to understand and correct that which we cannot fully control, we can invest at once in that over which control is more direct: the process of localization.

 Local enterprise has different aspirations and different constraints.
-Employee owned firms, social enterprises, community nonprofits, and community-owned cooperatives are tied to the regions in which they operate.
+Employee owned firms, social enterprises, community nonprofits, and community-owned cooperatives are tied to the areas in which they operate.
 They have greater accountability.
 And the people involved are part of the community.
 For these reasons such enterprise is more responsive to local social and environmental concerns, and they anchor jobs and investment locally.

 Island vacationers and seasonal residents largely drive the Vineyard economy.
 There is a sense, among many, that there should be more balance, and that a more diverse year-round economy would be good for the island’s residents, seasonal and year-round alike.